research-software-directory/documentation/docs/adding-software.md

 ## Organizations

-In this section, you can list which organizations contributed to the developement of the software.
+In this section, you can list which organizations contributed to the development of the software.
 You can use the search bar underneath "Add organization" to search for organizations already registered in the RSD or in the [ROR](https://ROR.org) database.

 ![image](/organizations.gif)